-You may purchase uniforms directly from Great Valley Academy.
+We recommend you purchase uniforms directly from Great Valley Academy.
 Visit the online store at www.gvauniformstore.com.

 In addition to Great Valley Academy, uniform apparel may be purchased from major retailers for convenience.

 Uniform top embroidery may be done at the following Great Valley Academy approved establishments: